History of Bulgaria (1878–1946): World War I

 In the aftermath of the Balkan Wars Bulgarian opinion turned against Russia and the western powers, whom the Bulgarians felt had done nothing to help them.
 The government of Vasil Radoslavov aligned Bulgaria with Germany and Austria-Hungary, even though this meant also becoming an ally of the Ottomans, Bulgaria's traditional enemy.
 But Bulgaria now had no claims against the Ottomans, whereas Serbia, Greece and Romania (allies of Britain and France) were all in possession of lands perceived in Bulgaria as Bulgarian.
 Bulgaria was content to sit on the fence and observe the fortunes of war before deciding whether to declare their sympathies.
 Bulgaria, recuperating from the Balkan Wars, sat out the first year of World War I, but when Germany promised to restore the boundaries of the Treaty of San Stefano, Bulgaria, which had the largest army in the Balkans, declared war on Serbia in October 1915.
 Britain, France and Italy then declared war on Bulgaria.

 Although Bulgaria, in alliance with Germany, Austria-Hungary and the Ottomans, won military victories against Serbia and Romania, occupying much of Macedonia (taking Skopje in October), advancing into Greek Macedonia, and taking Dobruja from the Romanians in September 1916, the war soon became unpopular with the majority of Bulgarian people, who suffered great economic hardship and also disliked fighting their fellow Orthodox Christians in alliance with the Muslim Ottomans.
 The Agrarian Party leader, Aleksandar Stamboliyski, was imprisoned for his opposition to the war.
 The Russian Revolution of February 1917 had a great effect in Bulgaria, spreading antiwar and anti-monarchist sentiment among the troops and in the cities.
 Membership in socialist parties in Bulgaria boomed.
 However, the socialists in Bulgaria were badly split ideologically.
 One group sought to work with other political parties representing other classes in order to be effective in bringing change to Bulgaria.
-Because of their "broad outlook" this group of socialists was known as the "broads."
-The second group of socialists in Bulgaria were purists and refused to work with parties of different classes.
-They were called the "narrows."
-Eventually, the broads formed themselves into the Bulgarian Social Democratic Party and the narrows became the Bulgarian Communist Party.
+Because of their "broad outlook" they were known as the "Broad Socialists."
+The second group, the "Narrow Socialists," were purists and refused to work with parties of different classes.
+In 1919 the Narrow Socialists were reorganized as the Bulgarian Communist Party, leaving the hitherto disputed label of "Bulgarian Social Democratic Workers' Party" to the Broads.

 In June, 1919, Radoslavov's government resigned.
 Mutinies broke out in the army, Stamboliyski was released from prison and a republic was proclaimed.